Borchardt Conference

 Megan Plumlee, Ph.D., P.E. is the Director of Research for the Orange County Water District (OCWD) in Fountain Valley, California, where she oversees a team of research scientists and engineers conducting applied studies to support the District’s core operational needs.
 This includes evaluations of promising new technologies for the advanced purification process for potable reuse as well as for groundwater recharge.
 Megan has authored or co-authored over 40 peer-reviewed publications in scientific journals.
 Her current work includes oversight of OCWD’s ongoing PFAS pilot program testing various treatment options for removing PFAS from the region’s groundwater-based drinking water supply.

-Glysson Keynote Lecturer: Dr. Belinda Sturm, Ross McKinney Professor, Dept of Civil, Environmental & Architectural Engineering, University of Kansas
+Glysson Keynote Lecturer: Dr. Belinda Sturm, Director Kansas NSF EPSCoR, Professor and Ross McKinney Faculty Fellow, University of Kansas

 AEESP Distinguished Lecturer: Dr. David Sedlak, Plato Malozemoff Distinguished Professor, Dept of Civil & Environmental Engineering, University of California, Berkeley